Who Was Titian?

-Born sometime between 1488 and 1490, Titian became an artist's apprentice in Venice as a teenager.
-He worked with Sebastiano Zuccato, Giovanni Bellini and Giorgione before branching out on his own.
+Titian became an artist's apprentice in Venice as a teenager and worked with Sebastiano Zuccato, Giovanni Bellini and Giorgione before branching out on his own.
 Titian became one of Venice's leading artists around 1518 with the completion of "Assumption of the Virgin."
 He was soon creating for works for leading members of royalty, including King Philip II of Spain and Charles V, the Holy Roman Emperor.
 Pope Paul III also hired Titian to paint portraits of himself and his grandsons.
-Titian died on August 27, 1576.

 Born Tiziano Vecellio in what is now Pieve di Cadore, Italy, sometime between 1488 and 1490, Titian is considered one of the greatest painters of the Italian Renaissance.
 The oldest of four children born to Gregorio and Lucia Vecellio, Titian spent his early years in the town of Pieve di Cadore, near the Dolomite mountains.